wikipathways/pvjs/README.md

 pathvisiojs
 ============

 JavaScript viewer and editor for biological pathways.
-All code is in beta stage and is subject to substantial change.
+All code is in beta stage and is subject to change.

 Demos
 =====